fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - The type of argument1 of 'has coefficient set' is 'mathematical expression'
 - The result type of 'has coefficient set' is 'set of coefficients'
 - 'has coefficient set' is functional
+- There is a class: 't'
+- 't' has the verbal description 'time variable'
+- 't' is an instance of 'Variable'

 - // snippet(40)
 - 'lineares Übertragungsglied' is a subclass of 'Übertragungsglied'